College for Professional Studies

 MS Computer and Information Technology

 The requirements and processes for building a robust order management system (OMS) for trading of investments within financial services firms are investigated and enumerated.
 Requirements and process documentation are not readily available to members of the general public because they are considered a source of competitive advantage in a highly profitable industry.
 This paper provides single source documentation of those requirements and processes in the context of the Vested OMS application, which was constructed specifically to meet industry needs in this area.
 This paper describes in detail the core functionality investment businesses currently demand and the software development techniques used to construct a core system to meet those demands.

 Colorado (state); Denver (county); Denver (inhabited place)

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Mark, Daniel L., "Investment Technology for Trading Business: Delineating Requirements, Processes, and Design Decisions for Order-Management Systems" (2008).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 109.